-DIF: Cognitive Level: Apply REF: p.
-10 TOP: Integrated Process: Nursing Process: Evaluation d.
-Ineffective coping

-MSC: Area of Client Needs: Safe and Effective Care Environment: Management of Care
+DIF:Cognitive Level: ApplyTOP:Integrated Process: Nursing Process: EvaluationMSC:Area of Client Needs: Safe and Effective Care Environment: Management of Care

-- 15. A nurse is admitting a toddler to the hospital.
-The toddler is with both parents and is currently sitting comfortably on a parent's lap.
-The parents state they will need to leave for a brief period.
-Which type of nursing diagnosis should the nurse formulate for this child?
+- 11. A nurse is admitting a toddler to the hospital and the parents state they will need to leave for a brief period.
+Which type of nursing diagnosis would the nurse formulate for this child?

 - a.
 Risk for anxiety

 - b.
 Anxiety

 - c.
 Readiness for enhanced coping

+- d.
+Ineffective coping